 Teacher Licensing.
-The Dean, College of Education and Human Services is assigned responsibility for the development, approval, and administration of Teacher Licensing requirements for students.
+The Dean, College of Education is assigned responsibility for the development, approval, and administration of Teacher Licensing requirements for students.

-The College of Education and Human Services currently offers preservice teacher preparation leading to licensure in 34 different areas.
+The College of Education currently offers preservice teacher preparation leading to licensure in 31 different areas.
 In addition, advanced programs leading to professional licensure are available for administrators, supervisors, school counselors, school psychologists, school library media specialists, speech pathologists and audiologists, educators of the deaf, and specialists in special education.
-Training is also available in English as a Second Language (ESL), reading, distance education, and gifted and talented education.